-If there is a social media app that has taken the attention of both the young and the old (mostly the young), then it is ByteDance’s TikTok.
+If a social media app has taken the attention of both the young and the old (mostly the young), then it is ByteDance’s TikTok.
 As complicated as it is simple, TikTok enables its users to share short videos.

 TikTok provides a tonne of options for editing videos such as sound infusion, visual effects, subtitling, and others.
-From the comfort of your home, you can create a short video that may draw towards you the attention of the platform’s 800 million users.
+So from the comfort of your home, you can create a short video that may draw the attention of the platform’s 800 million users.

-If you already have a TikTok account, you should know about how its captions work: once you upload a video with a particular caption, you cannot edit it at all.
-That is surely a bummer, considering that you may feel like editing your caption because it doesn’t capture what you want it to.
+If you already have a TikTok account, you should know about how its captions work: once you upload a video with a detailed caption, you cannot edit it at all.
+That is undoubtedly a bummer, considering that you may feel like editing your caption because it doesn’t capture what you want it to.

-Now, you’ll see how to edit a TikTok Caption after posting in this article.
+Now, you’ll see how to edit a TikTok Caption after posting it in this article.

 See also: How to make a photo video on TikTok